A Full Guide to Travel Cameron Highlands, Malaysia

-- Go back to the past at the Time Tunnel Museum – and immerse yourself to the past life of the locals.
-Indeed, this museum let you experience the locals’ life by interact with many stuffs.
+- Go back to the past at the Time Tunnel Museum – and immerse yourself in the past life of the locals.
+Indeed, this museum lets you experience the locals’ life by interacting with items and equipment.
 You can even have a cup of tea, or play some vintage games.
-In my point of view, if you carefully prepare your clothes and stuffs carrying with, you can even turn this museum into a studio for your nice photos of the past.
-Black & white one could be a great idea.
+In my point of view, if you carefully prepare your clothes and the stuff you carry with you, you can even turn this museum into a studio for your nice photos of the past.
+A black & white one could be a great idea.

-- Enjoy the beauty of flowers at Lavender Gardens – at anytime you feel a little bit boring with the whole highlands covered by green blocks, you definitely must go to this place.
+- Enjoy the beauty of flowers at Lavender Gardens – any time you feel a little bit bored with the whole highlands covered by green blocks, you definitely must go to this place.
 Lavender Gardens has a carpet of different colors of flowers which will impress you right after you get in the entrance.
 I’m not an expert in flowers.
-However, I can see a mixing picture of purple, yellow, red, white, and green flowers have taken my eyes up to another level of enjoyment.
-Furthermore, you shouldn’t forget to try the lavender ice-cream.
-Honestly, I haven’t try the same thing before, and this one really to my food experience.
+However, I can see a mixing picture of purple, yellow, red, white, and green flowers has taken my eyes up to another level of enjoyment.
+Furthermore, you shouldn’t forget to try the lavender ice cream.
+Honestly, I haven’t tried the same thing before, and this one really to my food experience.

-- Enchanted yourself by the colorful butterflies – at the Butterfly Farm, there are a lot of butterflies that will delight any visitors, and ready to become a fancy background for any photographers.
-Additionally, the farm is also home of many spiders, insects, reptiles, and even a few ducks and fishes.
+- Enchanted yourself by the colorful butterflies – at the Butterfly Farm, there are a lot of butterflies that will delight any visitors, and ready to become a fancy background for any photographer.
+Additionally, the farm is also home to many spiders, insects, reptiles, and even a few ducks and fishes.

-- Taste the sweet of the strawberry – at many strawberry farms of the highland.
+- Taste the sweetness of the strawberries – at many strawberry farms of the highland.
 Nevertheless, I especially love the Big Red Strawberry Farm.
-It’s not solely because of their sweet and good strawberries, they also have a cafe shop where you can spend a few minutes to relax while enjoying there special Chocolate Fondue.
+It’s not solely because of their sweet and good strawberries, they also have a cafe shop where you can spend a few minutes relaxing while enjoying their special Chocolate Fondue.
 Furthermore, they have a shop with many strawberry-made products that you can buy as souvenirs for your family or friends.

-- Study agriculture at Mardi’s Agro Technology Park – honestly, I didn’t visit this destination in my last trip to the highland.
-Nevertheless, I especially recommend this place to anyone who love to learn about agriculture.
+- Study agriculture at Mardi’s Agro Technology Park – honestly, I didn’t visit this destination on my last trip to the highland.
+Nevertheless, I especially recommend this place to anyone who loves to learn about agriculture.
 I just feel it interesting to know more about this field nowadays.
-At Mardi, you can see gardens of tea, roses, and herbs are growing.
-Also, you can buy seeds, or plants alongside with a big bag of agriculture knowledge from its information centre to bring home.
+At Mardi, you can see gardens of tea, roses, and herbs growing.
+Also, you can buy seeds, or plants alongside a big bag of agriculture knowledge from its information center to bring home.

-- Explore the local markets – there are many local products that you may interest.
-I stayed at Brinchang, and I have spent a few hours to walk around the town to see things.
-As it was on election date, there was not so many things for me to see except the restaurants, and the street-foods.
-Until I found the local market, where I have spent nearly my morning to discover.
-They had many things from local foods, and stuffs that I can buy as souvenirs.
+- Explore the local markets – there are many local products that you may interested in.
+I stayed at Brinchang, and I spent a few hours walking around the town to see things.
+As it was on the election date, there were not so many things for me to see except the restaurants and the street foods.
+Until I found the local market, where I had spent nearly my morning to discover.
+They had many things from local foods and stuff that I could buy as souvenirs.

 - Be impressed with the all-related bee things – at the three bee farms around the area, as far as I know, including Ee Feng Gu Bee Farm, Highlands Apiary Farm, and Cameron Tringkap Bee Farm.
-All the farms will give visitors a detailed look at the honey production, also the life cycle of the most hard-working creature.
-As usual, the farms have honey-made products such as jars, honey-flavored stuffs, or even honey soaps, and hair products to sell to visitors.
+All the farms will give visitors a detailed look at the honey production, as well as the life cycle of the most hard-working creature.
+As usual, the farms have honey-made products such as jars, honey-flavored stuff, or even honey soaps, and hair products to sell to visitors.

 - Trekking through the Mossy Forest – at the highest peaks of the highlands.
 I actually didn’t go to this destination.
-Then later on I regretted about my decision after did a search about the destination.
-From what I have seen on the internet, this place would be ideal to do trekking while experiencing its beautiful nature of a diverse fauna and flora.
-The tall trees which provide plenty of shade will support a lot to its visitors.
-When I was at Brinchang, the taxi driver didn’t include this place to the package.
+Then later on I regretted my decision after doing a search about the destination.
+From what I have seen on the internet, this place would be ideal to do trekking while experiencing its beautiful nature of diverse fauna and flora.
+The tall trees which provide plenty of shade will support a lot of its visitors.
+When I was at Brinchang, the taxi driver didn’t include this place in the package.
 The destination is also far and wide to discover.
 Therefore, you should plan carefully before traveling to Mossy Forest.

-Beside those, you can visit the Tour Sam Poh Temple, the main pagoda of the land.
-There are also several waterfall such as the Thompson Falls, Parit Waterfall, or the Robinson Falls for those who love to swim under a cold weather.
-In addition, if you are a golf enthusiast, there is a 18-hole Cameron Highlands Golf Club with a nature scenic of mountains and plantations which will satisfy all the golf-lovers.
+Besides those, you can visit the Tour Sam Poh Temple, the main pagoda of the land.
+There are also several waterfalls for those who love to swim in cold weather.
+For example, the Thompson Falls, Parit Waterfall, or the Robinson Falls.
+In addition, if you are a golf enthusiast, there is an 18-hole Cameron Highlands Golf Club with a nature scenic of mountains and plantations which will satisfy all the golf lovers.

-When I stayed in Brinchang, all I know was the only KFC store surrounded by a lot of Chinese restaurants in the central of the town.
+When I stayed in Brinchang, all I knew was the only KFC store surrounded by a lot of Chinese restaurants in the center of the town.
 Anyway, I pretty much enjoyed the Chinese cuisine.
 They had many kinds of food from noodles, rice, etc. with some traditional drinks that travelers can try.

-While exploring the land, I have stopped by Tanah Rata, where it was seemed like a more suitable place for foreign visitors.
-Tanah Rata has dozens of restaurant that sell burger, spaghetti, fastfood, etc. It also has a Starbuck store, and some bars.
-If you feel boring with Chinese cuisine, perhaps Tanah Rata could be a better place to stay.
+While exploring the land, I stopped by Tanah Rata, which seemed like a more suitable place for foreign visitors.
+Tanah Rata has dozens of restaurants that sell burgers, spaghetti, fast food, etc. It also has a Starbucks store and some bars.
+If you feel bored with Chinese cuisine, perhaps Tanah Rata could be a better place to stay.

 What is the Best Accommodation at the Highlands?

-I started with Airbnb to find a cozy homestay for my 1 night stay.
-If you have read my post about leveraging the Airbnb bonus credit, you would know that I especially prefer the platform to find a travel accommodation.
-Nevertheless, as I didn’t planed ahead so I couldn’t find a suited one for me and my friend.
-I then booked a hotel room, the Wan Alyasa Hotel, which was nearby the central of Brinchang, about min 5 walking.
+I started with Airbnb to find a cozy homestay for my 1-night stay.
+If you have read my post about leveraging the Airbnb bonus credit, you would know that I especially prefer the platform to find travel accommodation.
+Nevertheless, as I didn’t plan ahead I couldn’t find a suitable one for me and my friend.
+I then booked a hotel room, at the Wan Alyasa Hotel, which was near the center of Brinchang, about min 5 walk away.

 Honestly, I initially thought that the old town could be more fun.
-At there I would learn more about the culture and tradition of Cameron Highlands.
-Moreover, the place could reach to different destinations easier.
-Nevertheless, I figured out that Tanah Rata was possibly a better choice with many restaurants at different kinds, alongside with the bars, and Starbuck.
-And to move to Cameron Highlands attractions are almost required taxi or motorbike.
-Anyway, we all need a nice place to stay at the highland.
-If you haven’t had any idea yet, I believe this suggestion below may support your decision –
+There I would learn more about the culture and tradition of Cameron Highlands.
+Moreover, the place could reach different destinations more easily.
+Nevertheless, I figured out that Tanah Rata was possibly a better choice with many restaurants of different kinds, alongside the bars, and Starbucks.
+And to move to Cameron Highlands attractions are almost required a taxi or motorbike.
+Anyway, we all need a nice place to stay in the highlands.
+If you haven’t had any idea yet, I believe the tool below may support your decision.

 This article is now available online on GPSMyCity.
-You can free download here to read offline and use it as a tour guide.
-Or you just need to upgrade with a small fee for a planned trip with destinations showed as written in the article.
+You can free download it here to read offline and use it as a tour guide.
+Or you just need to upgrade with a small fee for a planned trip with destinations shown as written in the article.